emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 in teaching other scientists best practices for scientific computing and data management.
 Thus, this paper represents a distillation of collective experience, and hopefully will be useful to scientists facing a variety of data storage challenges.
+We additionally provide a glossary of common vocabulary for readers who may not be familiar with particular terms.

 # Rule 1: Anticipate how your data will be used {-}